trm313/react-typeorm-ts-postgres/README.md

 # To Do List

-[ ] Server static client/build directory from server
+- [x] Server static client/build directory from server
-[ ] Add Firebase UI for user authentication
+- [] Add Firebase UI for user authentication
-[ ] Set up user authorization rules
+- [] Set up user authorization rules
+- [] Push to heroku (ensure it builds the static frontend, get Heroku Postgres running)